Watering Garden Plants with Tap Water

 - To keep salts in check, consider these factors:

 - What is in your water?
 Is it hard water?
 Is it high in salts?

-- What fertilizers do you use?
-Chemical fertilizers contribute to salt build up.
+- How much fertilizers do you use?
+Overuse of fertilizer contributes to salt build up.

 - What type of potting mix do you use?
 Coir based mixes may have higher salt levels.

 - What are your plants' water needs?
 The more they consume, the more solids left behind.